Get the kit — A$297

 Respite care — whether delivered in-home or through an STA facility — is a vital NDIS support that requires the same level of compliance rigour as any other registered service.
 The key principles are consistent: person-centred planning, accurate documentation, safe environments, and transparent claiming.

-For providers considering entering the respite market, or existing providers seeking to strengthen their compliance position, having a complete set of audit-ready policies and procedures is the foundation.
+For providers considering entering the respite market, or existing providers seeking to strengthen their compliance position, having a complete set of audit-mapped policies and procedures is the foundation.
 From there, the focus shifts to operational excellence — training your staff, maintaining your systems, and keeping participant needs at the centre of everything you do.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.